Mogollon Rim Railroad Tunnel

 Once up on the Rim, I headed towards my first OP (observation point), which had good Rim views do to a previous burn leaving it devoid of vegetation, except for some young manzanita.
 After leaving OP1, I picked up an old firebreak just off FR 407, which took me across a small hill.
 I descended to a narrow, rocky ledge, which was OP2.
 Even better views from there.
 Windy as hell all along the Rim.
 Many large patches of Arizona blackberry.

 After leaving the ledge, I crossed Rim Rd. / FR 300, and up FR 123, looking for where the Gen. Crook Trail #130 crossed it.
 According to the topo I was right on it, but like Sergeant Schultz, I saw nuthink.
-Instead, I dropped into a wash, which I figured would empty out near General Springs cabin.
+Instead, I dropped into a wash, which I figured would empty out near General Springs Cabin.
 The wash was clear sailing, not being choked by flood debris in many years.

 General Springs Cabin